pseudoPixels/ML_CloneValidationFramework/README.md

 #### 2.3 Create virtual Env. & Install
 Create a new virtual environment with `Python 2.7`.
+Activate the newly created environment.
+Using Anaconda is recommended for creating an independent installation setup.
-Activate the newly created environment and install the requirments from the `ML_CloneValidationFramework` project root:
+[Download & Setup Anaconda](https://www.anaconda.com/distribution/) as per your OS.
+Finally, install the requirments from the `ML_CloneValidationFramework` project root as the following commands:
 ```buildoutcfg
 $ conda create -n cloneVal python=2.7
 $ conda activate cloneVal